Tim Anderson Preview, Player Props: White Sox vs. Orioles

 Tim Anderson At The Plate

-- Anderson is batting .375 during his last outings and is on a five-game hitting streak.

-- Anderson has picked up a hit in 60.8% of his 97 games this season, with more than one hit in 29.9% of them.
+- Anderson has picked up a hit in 59 of 98 games this year, with multiple hits 29 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.